-Complementing our OFAC and BIS practice, we can also advise on exports falling under the jurisdiction of the International Traffic in Arms Regulations (ITAR) and apply for licenses from the U.S. Department of State’s Directorate of Defense Trade Controls (DDTC).
+Complementing our OFAC and BIS practice, we can also advise on exports falling under the jurisdiction of the ITAR and apply for licenses from the U.S. Department of State’s Directorate of Defense Trade Controls (DDTC).

 The BIS maintains stringent requirements on the actual and deemed export of U.S.-controlled “dual use” goods and information around the world.
-This can affect myriad businesses, from startups exporting a controlled good to established public companies requiring licensing to open facilities overseas manufacturing sensitive technologies.
-We regularly represent clients seeking Commodity Classifications, filing Voluntary Self-Disclosures, applying for Export Licenses, handling issues related to listings on the BIS’ various lists, as well as on developing compliance programs designed to prevent future mishaps and mitigate penalties.
+This can affect all types of businesses, from startups exporting a controlled good to established public companies.
+We regularly represent clients seeking Commodity Classifications, filing Voluntary Self-Disclosures, applying for Export Licenses, handling issues related to listings on the BIS Entity List and Unverified List such as removal, as well as on developing compliance programs designed to prevent future mishaps and mitigate penalties.